Global Fund Partnership Has Saved 38 Million Lives - but COVID-19 Could Wipe Out Progress | 14.09.20 | finanzen.ch

 Global Fund Partnership Has Saved 38 Million Lives - but COVID-19 Could Wipe Out Progress

 GENEVA, Sept.
-13, 2020 /CNW/ -- A new report by the Global Fund to Fight AIDS, Tuberculosis and Malaria is a call to action to urgently invest to protect decades of progress against HIV, TB and malaria that are being derailed as a knock-on effect of the COVID-19 pandemic.
+14, 2020 /PRNewswire/ -- A new report by the Global Fund to Fight AIDS, Tuberculosis and Malaria is a call to action to urgently invest to protect decades of progress against HIV, TB and malaria that are being derailed as a knock-on effect of the COVID-19 pandemic.

 According to the report released today, the Global Fund partnership has saved 38 million lives since 2002, including 6 million in 2019 alone.
 This represents a 20 percent increase in the number of lives saved compared to the previous year – remarkable progress resulting from increased efficiencies in service delivery, success in finding and treating more people with lifesaving medicine, cost savings on health products, and improved collaboration across the Global Fund partnership.
 Overall, deaths caused by AIDS, TB and malaria each year have been reduced by nearly 50% since the peak of the epidemics in countries where the Global Fund invests.